ohasanliUW/simple-worker/README.md

   Note that `streamer` structure embeds `os.File` and has many benefits:
   1. Read() and Write() methods for free
   2. Synchronization by kernel for free
-  3. Memory error safe as data is stored in disk
+  3. Memory-error safe as data is stored in disk
-  4. Will be signed to exec.Cmd.Stdout and exec.Cmd.Stderr fields and both outputs will go into a single file in chronological order.
+  4. Will be asigned to exec.Cmd.Stdout and exec.Cmd.Stderr fields and both outputs will go into a single file in chronological order.

 Say, if a client is requesting for a job that builds a project, logs can be very long and may take up a lof of space.
 The above approach is very handy as it uses disk space rather than in-memory buffers.
 And implementation will be simple as many things come for free.